maneeshaxyz/silver/services/imap/README.md

 - Add an SMTP server (e.g., Postfix) to send and receive mail.
 - Configure automatic mail delivery.
 - Use a webmail client for browser-based access.

-Feel free to reach out if you need help with these or any other customizations! -->